OpenWaterFoundation/owf-util-git/README.md

 copied to the main repository for a product.
 These utilities are particularly useful when multiple repositories comprise the full product.
-The utility scripts have been developed and tested in Git Bash.
+OWF repositories often include a `build-util` folder that contains scripts useful to developers.
+See this repository for an example.

 Utilities are:

 ### `git-clone-all` ###

-After cloning the main repository for a product, this script will clone all other repositories needed for product development
+After cloning the main repository for a product, this script will clone all other repositories needed for product development, ignoring repositories that are already cloned.

 ### `git-check` ###

-Check the status of all repositories for a product command and indicate which ones needed to be pushed, pulled, committed, etc.
+Check the status of all repositories for a product and indicate which repositories need to be pushed, pulled, committed, etc.
 The following example illustrates running the `git-check` utility for this repository.

 ![git-check-util.png](README-images/git-check-util.png)